 Single Input Signal Module

 Provide intelligent single input signal modules at the locations shown on the drawings.
-The Single Input (Single Riser Select) Signal Module shall provide one (1) supervised Class B output circuit capable of a minimum of 2 personalities, each with a distinct operation.
+The Single Input (Single Riser Select) Signal Module shall provide one supervised Class B output circuit capable of a minimum of 2 personalities, each with a distinct operation.
 When selected as a telephone power selector, the module shall be capable of generating its own “ring tone”.
-The module shall be suitable for mounting on 2 ½ inch (64mm) deep 2-gang boxes or 1 ½ inch (38mm) deep 4 inch square boxes with 2-gang covers.
+The module shall be suitable for mounting on 2-1/2 inch deep 2-gang boxes or 1-1/2 inch deep 4-inch square boxes with 2-gang covers.
 The single input signal module shall support the following operations:

 Audible/Visible Signal Power Selector (Polarized 24 VDC @ 2A, 25Vrms @ 50w or 70 Vrms @ 35 Watts of Audio).